wovo/cv/readme.md

 the occasional a large company or a school.
 <BR /><BR />

-I also did some freelance jobs that are mentioned below, contract embedded software development, and due-diligence code base audits.
+I also did freelance work (NLR, see below) contract embedded software development, and due-diligence code base audits.
 </td></tr>

 </tbody></table>